 This course is an analysis of the literature on substance abuse and chemical dependency.
-It includes a study on psychological assessment and intervention for persons with substance-abuse disorders (MA in Clinical Mental Health Counseling and MA in Counseling Psychology students only).
+It includes a study on psychological assessment and intervention for persons with substance-abuse disorders.
+Open only to MA in Counseling Psychology students.

 PY-5507 Clinical Pre-Practicum (2 credits)